zwubbena/hb2-rdspd-funding/README.md

 ## 📜 Legislative Foundation

-The methodology directly implements the statutory requirements established by HB 2 in [TEC §48.315](https://capitol.texas.gov/tlodocs/89R/billtext/pdf/HB00002F.pdf).
+The methodology implements the statutory requirements established by HB 2 in [TEC §48.315](https://capitol.texas.gov/tlodocs/89R/billtext/pdf/HB00002F.pdf).

 > **Sec.
 48.315.
 FUNDING FOR REGIONAL DAY SCHOOL PROGRAMS FOR THE DEAF**
 >